 Trance looks good and the film score is great.
-The photography and cinematography casts an intriguing and seductive look on screen.
+The cinematography cast an intriguing and seductive look on screen.
 It borrows elements from Noir films – neon lights and multiple reflections – to visually represent Simon’s fragmented memories.

 However, the visual style is meant to compensate for a repetitive, at times confusing, and mostly dull narrative.

 The movie’s use of hypnotism as a plot device becomes tedious as a hypnotherapist devoid of personality oversees the proceedings.
 There were some interesting subtext but wasn’t explored.
-The twists and turns were intriguing enough, but its the run-of-the-mill tactic to confuse you and serve no deeper purpose.
+The twists and turns are a tactic to confuse you and serve no deeper purpose.

 When the movie finally finishes jumping through time and reality and ties loose ends, it wraps up with a contrived ending.
 Since you don’t really care about the characters enough, the emotional impact is lost.

-Trance isn’t really as mind-bending as it’s packaged to be, because the contents is mindless.
+Trance isn’t really as mind-bending as it’s packaged to be, because the contents are mindless.
 If you’re up for a good distraction though, the technical wizardry can be entertaining enough.